andrewlstewart/StereoNet_PyTorch/README.md

 Noteably, the argmin'd disparity is computed prior to the bilinear interpolation (follows X-Stereo but not ZhiXuanLi, the latter do it reverse order).

-Neither repo had a cascade of refinement networks and neither repo trained on both the left *and* right disparities.
+Further, neither repo had a cascade of refinement networks and neither repo trained on both the left *and* right disparities.
 I believe my repo has both of these correctly implemented.

+The paper clearly states they use (many) batch norm layers while simultaneously using a batch size of 1.
+I find this interesting.
+I naively tried training on random 50% crops (same crop applied to left/right/and disparities) so that I could get more samples into a batch but I think I was losing too many features so the EPE was consistently high.
+Currently, training using a single sample (left/right images and left/right disparity).
+I still needed to crop down to 513x912 images in order to not run into GPU memory issues.

 Currently unclear

 * Do I need to have a max_disps parameter to help the model learn faster/better?
-* I'm waffling on whether I should stick with a single image in a batch.
-Pros, atrous convolutions will have more signal to noise (arising from zero padding).
-Cons, batch norm on a batch of one doesn't sound ideal.
-Think.